saulesta/PYTHON/README.md

 * Bar chart for the 10 most cheap hotels;
 * Bar chart for hotels and their average price by locations

 ## Flight Analysis →
-* Bar chart to represent the average prices for direct flights, flights with one-stop, and flights with two stops;
+* Bar chart to represent the average prices for direct flights, flights with one stop, and flights with two stops;

 # Conclusions